-My take is that Constantine was hardly a fake Christian, but neither was his conversion as exemplary.
-Perhaps he is like the modern politician, who has a sincere faith in Christ, who emphasizes that faith in order to curry favor with voters, but who falls short of being the model of consistent Christian thought and action.
+My take is that Constantine was hardly a fake Christian, but neither was his conversion a model one.
+Perhaps he is like the modern politician, who has a sincere faith in Christ, who emphasizes that faith in order to curry favor with voters, but who falls short of being an example of consistent Christian thought and action.

 - Constantine became a Christian in order to go along with the majority belief of his subjects

 A common myth is that Constantine saw the writing on the wall, and realized that he could maintain power only if he favored the Christians, who were now in the majority.
 The great church historian Philip Schaff wrote, “He was distinguished by that genuine political wisdom, which, putting itself at the head of the age, clearly saw that idolatry had outlived itself in the Roman Empire, and that Christianity alone could breathe new vigor into it and furnish its moral support.”

 We concede that Constantine might have had some ulterior motive for converting; nevertheless it wasn’t in order to please the majority.
 A small minority of the empire was Christian – some say 5%, but it was almost certainly under 10%.
 And these people were persecuted and marginalized, so hardly a political power bloc.
 Whatever his motives for turning to Christianity, being an opportunist is unlikely to have been his motive.